 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 Sweet and tart crinkle cookies bursting with bright lemon flavor.

-I wanted true, natural, unadulterated lemon flavor.
+What I wanted in a lemon cookie was true, natural, unadulterated lemon flavor.
 The juice, the zest… I wanted it all!
 And I found it in a recipe from Lauren’s Latest.

-And I am so glad that I did that, because these cookies are lemony lemon and so delicious and maybe I might put our local grocery store out of stock of lemons for the rest of time because they are that good.
+I am so glad that I stumbled upon Lauren’s easy lemon cookies recipe and made it my own, because these cookies are lemony lemon and so delicious and maybe you put your local grocery store out of stock of lemons for the rest of time because they seriously are that good.

 As the dough bakes, it flattens out and the surface cracks, exposing the dough under all that powdered sugar and leaving patches of white powder on the tops.

 Crinkles!
 They’re just so darn pretty.

 The batter for these easy lemon crinkle cookies is super uncomplicated.
 We’ve got the usual suspects (flour, sugar, butter, etc), but we’re using almost all of the lemon!
 The whole zest and a Tablespoon and a half of the juice, freshly squeezed.